pletcher/epidoc_conversion/README.md

 $ pip install git+https://github.com/pletcher/epidoc_conversion.git
 ```

+## Usage

-You can now run the script via
+After installation, you can run the script via the `convert` command:

 ```sh
 $ convert path/to/xml/to/update.xml